Arena Corinthians: Renovations

-After the World Cup, Corinthians is preparing the stadium for their use; they consider it is 92% ready for their use just after the tournament.
-It is expected to be completely retrofitted by February 2015.
-The estimated cost is R$20 million.
-One of the largest changes will be the construction of large balconies and the installation of scoreboards behind the goals where the temporary seating installed for the FIFA World Cup stands.
+After the World Cup, Corinthians formally moved into the stadium; it was 92% ready for their use just after the tournament, and was completely retrofitted by February 2015.
+The estimated cost of the renovations was R$20 million.
+One of the largest changes was the construction of large balconies and the installation of scoreboards behind the goals where the temporary seating was installed for the World Cup.

 Landscaping

-The west side will have a large, tree-lined, pedestrian mall with a reflecting pool and new illumination.
-The reflecting pools will also work as a performance fountain, providing splash and spectacle at programmed moments during stadium events.
-Around the complex, granite flooring will have stripes evocative of the club's second uniform, in synchronisation with the external illumination.
-There will be benches and large gardens; the media centre will be housed in one of them.
+The west side has a large, tree-lined, pedestrian mall with a reflecting pool and new illumination.
+The reflecting pools also work as a performance fountain, providing splash and spectacle at programmed moments during stadium events.
+Around the complex, granite flooring have stripes evocative of the club's second uniform, in synchronisation with the external illumination.
+There are benches and large gardens; the media centre is housed in one of them.
 The landscaping was designed by John Loomis, who headed the Burj Khalifa project.
 Lighting was projected by the American firm T. Kondos.

 Stadium firsts

 The first event held in the arena was an Ivete Sangalo show for 3,000, celebrating the club's 103rd anniversary on 29 September 2013.
 The first public football matches at the stadium consisted of friendlies between former Corinthians players on 10 May 2014.
 More than 100 players played at the event.

 The first goal at the new stadium was scored by Rivellino from a penalty kick conceded by Palhinha.
 Rivellino shot at his own goal because all the players on the pitch insisted that the first goal at the Arena was his.
 The kick went past Ronaldo.
-The first competitive game was a 2014 Campeonato Brasileiro Série A match between Corinthians and Figueirense on 18 May 2014.
-The first international match was the opening match for the FIFA World Cup 2014 between Brazil and Croatia on 12 June 2014.
+The first competitive game was a 2014 Campeonato Brasileiro Série A match between Corinthians and Figueirense on 18 May 2014, when hosts Corinthians lost to Figueirense 0–1.
+The first international match was the opening match for the 2014 FIFA World Cup between Brazil and Croatia on 12 June 2014.